AppComponent is doing everything at the moment.

 The Tour of Heroes app is more reusable with shared components,

 but its (mock) data is still hard coded within the

 That's not sustainable.

-We should refactor data access to a separate service
+Data access should be refactored to a separate service

-and share it among the components that need data.
+and shared among the components that need data.